edgar-treischl/PowerApp/README.md

 - Consequences of low-powered studies

 The app is designed for researchers, students, and educators in psychology, social science, and related fields.

+## 🌐 Visit the App

 You can view the app on my [my website](http://edgar-treischl.de/projects) or run via:

 ``` r
 library(shiny)